-Podcasts have been growing in popularity in the last years, not only in the number of listeners but also in the variety of offers we have.
+Podcasts have been growing in popularity the last years, not only in the number of listeners, but also in the variety of offers.
 With the increasing popularity of podcasts, it was only a matter of time until marketing and brands approached the most famous podcasts with podcast advertising deals.

 But what are podcasts?
 Let’s start from the beginning.

 Podcasts are audio shows, although most recently all the major podcasts started providing a video format of their show.
 They are very similar to radio, but the key difference is that they can be heard whenever the listeners want.

 Nowadays, is easy to find a podcast about almost anything.
 If you want to know more about finances, for example, but you are not a big fan of reading books, there are plenty of podcasts that provide you with that information in an easy, fast and more practical way.

 Big platforms like Spotify, Apple Music or Soundcloud receive thousands of podcasts every day, about all types of themes and areas, so podcast advertising has been included as a strategy for many brands.